 The New Mexico History Museum opened in the spring of 2009 as a state of the art, multi-media, interactive facility.
-The new building sits next to the Palace of the Governors, the former history museum and now the most important artifact of the new history museum.
+The museum sits next to the Palace of the Governors, the former history museum and now the most important artifact of the new history museum.

 The boundary of the Santa Fe National Forest is seven miles from the heart of the city in the Sangre de Cristo Mountains.
 This Rocky Mountain playground is 1.6 million acres, including the 250,000 acre Pecos Wilderness Area.
 The forest also contains 660 acre Ski Santa Fe - located 16 miles form the city - one of the state's most popular winter recreation areas.
 Santa Fe is the gateway to all of the outdoor activities in the national forest and surrounding public lands.
 The city's expanding trail systems are an evolving resource for hikers, mountain bikers, road cyclists, walkers, and outdoor enthusiasts in general.

 Santa Fe is filled with music, theater, and the many pursuits of its highly creative population year 'round.
 Summer, however, is when this festival of arts takes center stage as the Santa Fe Opera and Santa Fe Chamber Music Festival present their seasons of world class performances.
 In addition, the New Mexico Jazz Festival, the Santa Fe Bluegrass & Old Time Music Festival, and Santa Fe Bandstand's nightly music scene add to the mix.